 Protected areas -Protected planet

-Source "Protected Areas" :World Database on Protected Areas (WDPA), a join project of IUCN and UNEP - March 2018The World Database on Protected Areas (WDPA) is the most comprehensive global spatial dataset on terrestrial and marine protected areas.
+Source "Protected Areas" :World Database on Protected Areas (WDPA), a join project of IUCN and UNEPThe World Database on Protected Areas (WDPA) is the most comprehensive global spatial dataset on terrestrial and marine protected areas.
 Protected areas are internationally recognised as major tools in conserving species and ecosystems, and up to date information on protected areas is essential to fully enable conservation and development activities.
 Data are regularly updated and Rivers Network is keen to provide as much as possible the most updated published data.

 Natura 2000 (EU countries)